burningglass/registrationgui/README.md

 [Lib.js](https://github.com/burningglass/registrationgui/blob/main/server/lib.js)

 Note.
-The single shared function in this script enables look-up of runtime properties whilst hiding lookup implementation detail, i.e. certain properties may be loaded from the environment (non-secret properties) or a local file (secret properties or 'secrets'), the application merely needs to access each property by name
+The single shared function in this script enables look-up of runtime properties, but hides implementation details, i.e. certain properties may be loaded from the environment (non-secret properties) or a local file (secret properties or 'secrets'), the application just needs to access properties by name regardless of how they are loaded

-The local file carrying secrets is .cfg.json and the script will expect to find it in the folder /var/.props
+The local file carrying secrets is .cfg.json and Lib.js expects to find it in the local folder /var/.props

 ### 5.4 Implement all 'routes' scripts